-6.3.7 Income earned or received from overseas
+6.3.6 Income earned or received from overseas

 Gross income earned or received overseas (less any deductions allowed in the foreign country) and the value of employer-provided fringe benefits (see 6.6.1) provided overseas are included in the income test.
-In addition, income earned in an Australian external territory (e.g. Norfolk Island) or an overseas country where there are no taxation arrangements is also included.
+This includes any overseas country where no taxation arrangements are in place.